Tutorial for Linear Dimensions¶

 Tolerances and Limits¶

-The tolerances ans limits features are implemented by using the MText
+The tolerances and limits features are implemented by using inline codes for

 Tolerances¶